muldjord/leddy/docs/THEMES.md

 The following attributes are supported:
 * `duration="10000"`: Sets the duration of the scene in ms.
 * `background="myback"`: Sets a background image for the scene.
 Use the basename of any PNG from the `backgrounds` folder (eg. `myback.png` should be entered with `myback`).
 * `bgcolor="#123456"`: If no background is set it will use this background color instead.
-Also supports special `random`:  which pick a random dark color.
+Also supports special `random` which picks a random dark color.
 * `city="Berlin"`: Sets the city to show the weather for.
 For instance `Copenhagen` or `Berlin`.
 If you have trouble getting it to show your city, try first searching for it at openweathermap.org and then type it in precisely as it shows up on there.
 * `key="KEY"`: The OpenWeatherMap API key.
 If you want to use the default one provided with Leddy simply leave out this attribute entirely.
 * `cityfont="tiny"`: What font to use for the city name.
 Use the base name of any PNG from the `fonts` folder (eg. `myfont.png` should be entered with `myfont`).